petercraigmile/truncatedNormals/README.md

 ### Installation

-Please, make sure you have C compilers installed for your version of
+Please, make sure you have a C compiler installed for your version of
 R.  Then, after installing the `devtools` R package, you can install this R package using